Supply Chain Management Program

 Who Should Attend

-The seminar is designed specifically for executives who are striving to achieve cross-functional integration within their organization and with key customers and suppliers.
+The seminar is designed specifically for professionals who are striving to achieve cross-functional integration within their organization and with key customers and suppliers.

 The GSCF Supply Chain Management Framework

 Increasingly, supply chain management is being viewed not as a business function but as a business approach used to transcend traditional functional boundaries.
-Supply chain management is the integration of key business processes from end user through original suppliers, that provides products, services, and information that add value for customers and other stakeholders.
+Supply chain management is the management of relationships in the network of organizations, from end customers through original suppliers, using key cross-functional business processes to create value for customers and other stakeholders.
 It focuses on the management of the relationships between firms in the supply chain.
 Because these relationships can be complex, all business functions need to be involved.